Envek/rubyworld-keep-it-ruby/slides.md

 # But why gem?

-What value it brings both to both product creators and users?
+What value it brings to both product owners and users?

 <!--
-Now let's step back a bit and talk about what benefits making a Ruby gem will give to you as a product creator and to your users.
+Now let's step back a bit and talk about what benefits making a Ruby gem will give to both you as a product creator and to your users.
 And of course we will use imgproxy ruby gem as an example.
 -->

 ---